A good marriage (of wine and comedy)

 Grapes: the 2021 blend is 50% Zinfandel, 19% Carignan, 15% Petite Sirah, 6% Mourvèdre, 4% Cabernet Sauvignon, 6% Chardonnay

-Winemaking: Most of the 36 lots were fermented with carbonic maceration, a gentle process that helps to keep early-harvest wines from becoming too tannic.
-After 7-15 days, depending on the lot, the juice was pressed in tanks, received 10ppm sulfur, and continued fermentation with native yeasts.
-Half of the lots were aged in barrels and half in stainless steel tanks.
-Light filtration and sulfur addition prior to bottling.
+Winemaking: different vinification methods including carbonic maceration, traditional skin maceration, and what the guys call reverse saignée (whole cluster press of tannic red grape varieties and then adding that juice to a red wine fermentor, to increase the juice to skin ratio to make a lighter red wine).
+The goal is always to make a layered, cohesive blend.
+Most of the lots were fermented with carbonic maceration, a gentle process that helps to keep early-harvest wines from becoming too tannic.
+After 7-15 days, depending on the lot, the juice was pressed off its skins where it fermented natively in tank after 10ppm sulfur was added.
+Then, to keep the wine bright and fresh, half of the lots were aged in barrels and half were aged in stainless steel tanks.
+This wine received a small amount of sulfur and it was filtered prior to bottling.

-Personality: So much finesse and fruit deliciousness that you’ll suddenly realize that you’ve finished the whole bottle.
 Glou Glou has enough acid to stand up to your favorite tomato sauce, as well as intense berry notes that perfectly complement the char of a burger or perfectly cooked pizza crust.
-Serve this slightly chilled, and you will be the hero of your next backyard barbecue.
+Serve this slightly chilled, and you will be the hero of your next backyard barbecue.”

 Vineyard: La Belle Promenade Vineyard, a south-west facing slope on Chehelem Mountain, Willamette Valley, OR, 820 feet above sea level.
 New, organic, dry-farmed vineyard with a high density of plantation.
 The soils are the volcanic Jory and Nekia series.
 This wine is made from two blocks: 1/3 is clone 115 and the other 2/3 from the Orchestra Block, planted with a random mix of clones.